panpanini/mutation-testing/PITCHME.md

 next, we run our test suite and collect the results. and then third, we confirm if the fault was detected or not.
 We consider the fault "detected" if at least 1 test in the suite has failed.

 ---

+## What is a mutant?

+- A mutant is a biological entity which has undergone a change in its genetic structure.

+Note:
+If you have a look at Wikipedia, they describe a mutant as being a biological entity which has undergone a change in its genetic structure.

+Basically, you have one thing over here. you change it slightly, and then you get another thing. that other thing is a mutant of the first.

+In our case, we're talking about code, so we can rewrite the definition to be something like this

+---

+## What is a mutant?

+- A mutant is a code block which has undergone a change in its structure.

+Note:
+We have a block of code, we change it slightly, which produces our mutant.

+---